cea-hpc/modules/doc/source/module.rst

    modules found in them.
  * ``sym``: symbolic versions associated with available modules.
  * ``tag``: tags associated with available modules.
+ * ``variant``: variants and their possible values associated with available modules.

  The order of the elements in the list does not matter.
 Module names are the only content reported when *LIST* is set to an empty value.